ga-curriculum/seb-pre-work-adding-content-to-a-webpage/README.md

 Your friend has reached out again, this time they said:

-_"I think it would be great to have a link to our menu, is that possible?"_
+_I think it would be great to have a link to our menu, is that possible?_

 <br>